WahiduzzamanKhan/rig-manager-vscode/README.md

 ## Common Issues

+- Some Windows systems may require running VS Code as Administrator for certain operations
+- First-time setup may require manual PATH configuration on some systems
 - This is an early version of the extension.
 Please report any bugs or feature requests on the [GitHub repository issues page](https://github.com/WahiduzzamanKhan/rig-manager-vscode/issues).

 ## 📄 License